 The DTC landscape will witness further evolution due to emerging technologies.
 Augmented reality (AR) and virtual reality (VR) experiences may enhance the customer’s online shopping experience on DTC sites, allowing them to virtually try products before purchasing.

-Artificial intelligence (AI) and data analytics will also play a significant role in optimizing DTC operations, from personalized recommendations to efficient inventory management and targeted marketing campaigns.
+Artificial intelligence (AI) and data analytics will also play a significant role in optimizing DTC operations, from personalized product recommendations (role of e-commerce search) to efficient inventory management and targeted marketing campaigns.

 By embracing DTC models, brands can forge stronger connections with customers, unlock new growth opportunities, and thrive in the digital marketplace.